 Long-term care annuities differ widely in how they release funds once care begins.

 Some contracts use a reimbursement model, meaning the insurer pays only for documented, qualified expenses.
 This approach ties the benefit amount directly to invoices from care providers and can restrict the use of funds to specific types of services.
+It can be a complex part of managing assisted living for seniors.

 Other contracts offer indemnity or cash benefits, which issue a set monthly amount regardless of the actual bills.
 Cash models give the owner more flexibility, including the ability to pay family caregivers or use alternative care arrangements that may not qualify under reimbursement rules.

-The size of the long-term care benefit also varies across insurers.
+The size of the long-term care benefit also varies across insurance providers.
 Many contracts multiply the annuity’s account value by a set factor, such as two or three times the initial premium, to determine the total pool available for care.
 The multiplier selected can significantly change how long the benefits last in a high-cost setting like a nursing home.

 Some riders also cap monthly distributions.
 This means benefits may extend for many years, but they may still not fully cover large monthly care bills.